What we do and why we do it

 Andrew Crapuchettes, CEO

-Andrew Crapuchettes is the Chief Executive Officer of EMSI.
-Since joining as the third employee in 2001, he has turned the small consulting firm into a well-recognized company that currently employs over 80 people in the US and the UK.
-In 2012, Mr. Crapuchettes orchestrated the sale of EMSI to CareerBuilder, and he is actively building the company under the new ownership.
+Andrew Crapuchettes is the chief executive officer of Emsi.
+Since joining as the third employee in 2001, he has turned the small consulting firm into a well-recognized company that currently employs over 120 people in the US and the UK.
+In 2012, Mr. Crapuchettes orchestrated the sale of Emsi to CareerBuilder, and he is actively building the company under the new ownership.
 Mr. Crapuchettes has helped start several other organizations, including Sabbath House, findfish.com, and Populi Inc., and also serves as a trustee of New Saint Andrew’s College in Moscow, Idaho.

 Timothy van den Broek, CFO

-Bruce Evans joined EMSI in 2010 to oversee the development of EMSI’s industry-leading labor market data tools.
-He brings over 15 years of high-tech product development experience, including leading development of data-intensive tools for process simulation and factor analysis.
-He has held leadership positions in higher education, at an international non-profit organization, and also as an entrepreneur as he helped start a West Coast-based green building company that focused on LEED-certified homes.
+Bruce Evans is the vice president of product management at Emsi.
+He brings to the team over 17 years of high-tech product development experience, including leading development of data-intensive tools for process simulation and factor analysis.
+Mr. Evans joined Emsi in 2010 to oversee the development of Emsi’s industry-leading labor market data tools.
+He has held leadership positions in higher education and at an international non-profit organization, and has also helped start a West Coast-based green building company that focused on LEED-certified homes.

-Rod Olps is the Vice President of Human Capital for EMSI after serving for three years as the Client Services leader.
-He has a great deal of experience creating and executing long-term HR growth strategies, and has delivered lectures on HR outsourcing, ERISA compliance, and healthcare costs management.
-Prior to EMSI, Mr. Olps served as the president and COO of Bomgar, a fast-growing, venture-funded technology company in Jackson, Mississippi.
+Rod Olps is the Vice President for Consulting Services at Emsi.
+Prior to this, Rod served as Client Services leader for 5 years and then as Vice President of Human Capital.
+Rod has spent most of his career in either management or consulting services in the areas of employee benefits, HR and strategic management.
+Prior to Emsi, Mr. Olps served as the president and COO of Bomgar, a fast-growing, venture-funded technology company in Jackson, Mississippi.
 Prior to Bomgar, he spent 20 years in various management and consulting roles in the field of employee benefits consulting in New Orleans, Louisiana, and Jackson, Mississippi.
 Mr. Olps graduated from Louisiana State University with a bachelor’s degree in science, and served as a naval flight officer in the US Navy in San Diego.